 - Lose excess weight if you are overweight.
 Being overweight or obese can increase your risk for heart disease.
-If you need help with losing weight, check out the resources available through Great Expectations® Weight Management.
+If you need help with losing weight, check out the resources available through Great Expectations®for Weight Management.

 - Exercise regularly.
 Physical activity can help you maintain a healthy weight and lower cholesterol and blood pressure.
 It can strengthen your heart muscle, even if it’s just for 20–30 minutes on most days.
 Be sure to check with your doctor before starting any exercise program to discuss what type of exercise is best for you.

 - Quit smoking.
 Smoking constricts your blood vessels and reduces the size of your arteries.
 This increases your risk for a heart attack.
-If you need help quitting smoking, check out the resources available through Great Expectations® Tobacco Cessation.
+If you need help quitting smoking, check out the resources available through Great Expectations®for Tobacco Cessation.

 - Manage your stress.
 Prolonged stress can have many negative effects on your body.
-Learn more about how to manage stress at the online Stress Management Center.

 - Limit alcohol intake.
 Alcohol intake may affect your heart health.
 Talk to your doctor about how much alcohol (if any) is okay for you.